Emma Mattress Review – Original Version

 Like the new car industry advertised prices often do not tally with the actual price you will pay.
 The online mattress industry almost runs on the promise of a discount to that advertised although it is harder to find the discounts with some than others.
 Emma is one of the companies that seem to have a permanent discount running.
 You do not need to seek it out, the website always shows a code at the top of the homepage.
 If it doesn’t then it is well worth contacting them direct to ask for a discount.
 The amount does vary a little but it is always a significant amount.
 My price rating is based on advertised retail prices taking no deals into account.
 The Emma Original does have higher prices advertised than rivals.

 There is definitely some nice design aspects here.
 Most noticeable for me is the machine washable cover which is fully removable with a top zip so no need to lift the mattress.
 Handles on the side are another big plus for me.
-Not to be sniffed at is the almost total lack of initial smell and long lasting smells (see what I did there?).
 I personally would prefer more comfort layers but I have to recognise this mattress is designed specifically to be light, durable and firm.
 On that account it does work when you know that Which magazine have said they found in testing durability to be excellent.
 Without that testing I would have had concerns because of the overall average density.

 Again a highly subjective criteria and one for which giving a score would be very misleading in my opinion.
 Comfort will differ greatly simply as a personal preference and I can only relay how I personally found it.
 In terms of comfort I do need good sized comfort layers and so Emma Original with below average comfort layer depth was never on paper going to feel that comfortable to me.
 Emma is certainly supportive and if that’s your main criteria you may well find Emma comfortable.
 It is not uncomfortable to put it another way.
 My own preference would be for the Emma Hybrid as it has more bounce and is a little softer with more comfort layers.